When you choose to vaccinate, you protect your future.

-The Government has a vaccine rollout plan to ensure those who need the vaccine most, like health and border workers and then those who have a higher risk of getting seriously ill from COVID-19.
+The Government's vaccine rollout plan prioritises those who need the vaccine most, like health and border workers and then those who have a higher risk of getting seriously ill from COVID-19.

-Everyone aged 16 and over will be able to get the vaccine from July this year, and no one will miss out.
+Everyone aged 12 and over will be able to get the vaccine before the end of this year; no one will miss out.

 Both doses of the vaccine are FREE.

 To find out which vaccination group you are in, go to Covid19.govt.nz/myvaccine

 The information you provide when you go to get vaccinated will be recorded in the Ministry of Health’s COVID Immunisation Register.

 The Register keeps a record of immunisations for individuals, and provides information about immunisation coverage across the country.

 Only those people with a role in managing this vaccine programme and related administration can see, add or change the information held in the Register.
 Everyone who can access the Register has been trained to keep the information safe.

 The flu vaccine cannot protect you from COVID-19.